Travel Rule

 If you currently use your HardBlock account to conduct transactions similar to the above, then you will now need to send bitcoin to a self-custodial wallet first, before sending it on to such services.

 For those users wishing to buy Bitcoin and withdraw to your own wallet (ie, to self-custody), you will notice minimal changes.
-You will simply see a single time requirement to attest that you control the keys to the wallet you are withdrawing to, and preferably avoiding address reuse.
+You will simply see a requirement to attest that you control the keys to the wallet you are withdrawing to.
+Ideally, you avoid address reuse and use a unique address generated from your self-custodial wallet each time.
+However, if absolutely desired, you can still re-use a self-custodial address that has been used in HardBlock before.

 If you have any questions or concerns, please reach out to our support email anytime.